thomasfr/node-sparql-client/README.md

 ###Formatting###

 From version 0.1.1 it is possible to add options regarding the formating of the results.
-The *default* formatting results, for the bindings, in
+The *default* formatting (when no options are provided) results, for the bindings, in

 ```javascript
 [{ x :